alonzo-ped/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata

-## Setup

-This repository includes the initial setup for this Kata, including the specs.
-It uses the [Kahlan library](http://kahlan.readthedocs.org/en/latest/), which you might not be familiar with.
-But, don't worry, there's nothing really to learn.
-Review the specs, and you'll understand the basic syntax in less than a minute.

-Your job is to:

-1. Refactor the monstrous code in the `GildedRose.php` class.
-2. Add a new item type, "Conjured".
-The specs for this item are commented out in the `GildedRoseSpec.php` file.

-When finished (or for help), you may review the solution by switching to the "solution" branch of this repo.

-## Rules

-Hi and welcome to team Gilded Rose.
-As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+Hello and welcome to the Gilded Rose.
+As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
-It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
+It was developed by a no-nonsense type guy named Leeroy, who has moved on to new adventures.

 **Your task is to add the new feature to our system so that we can begin selling a new category of items.**